Eligibility for a self-isolation payment

 - income-based Jobseeker's Allowance

 - Pension Credit

-- lower threshold –have a gross wage of at least £80 per week and this has reduced due to self-isolation and they cannot work from home
+- lower threshold – applicant must normally have a gross wage of at least £80.00 per week and this has reduced due to self-isolation and they cannot work from home

-- upper threshold – gross income of no more than £280.00 per week
+- upper threshold – applicant has an income of no more than £280.00 per week gross

-Please read our Test and Trace Discretionary Payment Scheme policy for further details on the criteria for this.
+Please read our Test and Trace Discretionary Payment Scheme policy for further details on the criteria.

 To apply for the Self-isolation Payment or Discretionary Scheme this please complete the application form below.
 Please note we may need to ask you further questions to determine your eligibility.

 - are quarantining after travelling abroad (unless you test positive during the 10-day quarantine period)